-Start Click on button to begin data transfer process.
+3. <Click> on Start button to begin data transfer process.
 The data transfer progress bar dialog appears.

-Note: You may stop transfer of data to MCP at any time Abort by clicking button.
+Note: You may stop transfer of data to MCP at any time by clicking

 4. When data transfer is complete, transfer complete dialog appears.